chanwcom/slp_lab/tips/kisti_gpu_how_to.md

     (A rule of thumb is that when you change the batch size, you also need to change the learning rate in proportion).
 ---
 ## 4. Job Launch
- - If you think your code runs smoothly when tested in the debug node (that is mentioned in the previosu section), submit the job:
+ - If you think your code runs smoothly when tested in the debug node (that is mentioned in the previosu section), submit the job using the following command:
 ``` bash
    sbatch job.sh
 ```